Scroll for IMPORTANT SAFETY INFORMATION and INDICATIONS

 Lactation: Because of the potential for adverse reactions in breastfed infants, advise females not to breastfeed during treatment with XALKORI and for 45 days after the final dose.

 Renal Impairment: Decreases in estimated glomerular filtration rate occurred in patients treated with XALKORI.
 Administer XALKORI at a starting dose of 250 mg taken orally once daily in patients with severe renal impairment (CLcr <30 mL/min) not requiring dialysis.
-No starting dose adjustment is needed for patients with mild and moderate renal impairment.

-Please see full Prescribing Information for XALKORI.
+Please see Full Prescribing Information for XALKORI.

 XALKORI® is a registered trademark of Pfizer Inc.